-Joint working arrangements with partner agencies, such as school health, CAMHS (Child and adolescent mental health service), Changing Lives and with the PCSOs (police community support officer), are already in place and information is shared through meetings, email and telephone communications.
+Joint working arrangements with partner agencies, such as school health, CAMHS (Child and adolescent mental health service) and with the PCSOs (police community support officer), are already in place and information is shared through meetings, email and telephone communications.

 As a family's needs change, further links to agencies may be established and maintained.
 Clear lines of communication are essential to support long term improvements for families.
+The Derbyshire Children's Services - Early Help Offer Guide to Children & Family Services - provides a directory of support that families will either be signposted to, referred to, or engaged with on behalf of the families we support.